BitcoinDesign/Guide/guide/contribute/contribute.md

 **[Formatting]({{ '/guide/contribute/formatting/' | relative_url }})**

-Layout and formatting recommendations from headers and blockquotes to images and embeds.
+Layout and formatting options from headers and blockquotes to images and embeds.

 ---